Cognigy/Documentation/docs/en/docs/agent-assist/overview.md

 !!! note
     This feature is currently in Beta and may contain issues.
 We encourage you to test the feature and provide feedback, so we can improve it before it is officially released.

 _Cognigy Agent Assist_ is an advanced AI-powered tool designed to provide real-time assistance to human agents during customer interactions.
-Cognigy Agent Assist provides a seamless experience for agents and customers by actively listening to conversations and suggesting relevant responses or information in real time.
+Virtual Agents are listening to the conversation and can pro-actively assist human agents by proposing answers and looking up information using advanced AI. .
 This feature empowers agents to deliver prompt and accurate support.

 By configuring your flexible and customizable Agent Assist workspaces with widgets that display any information, you can improve the overall efficiency of your contact center.

 ## Key features

-- Supports all the Cognigy.AI features.
-- Fully customizable.
-- Supported by all handover providers.
-- Link to Workspace after handover.
-- Embedded into the Contact Center.

-## Benefits

-- Displays completely interactive micro applications, adding rich-media capabilities to any contact center stack.
+- Displays completely interactive micro applications​ in a customziable grid
-- Adds rich-media capabilities to any contact center stack, making it easier for your agents to access and use information.
+- Adds rich-media capabilities to any contact center stack​
-- Stand-alone or integrated into existing Contact Center Agent Desktops, giving you the flexibility to choose how you want to use Agent Assist.
+- Stand-alone or integrated into existing Contact Center Agent Desktops​
-- Shows any information like PDFs or even interactive 3D animations, ensuring that your agents have access to all the information they need.
+- Shows any type of information like PDFs or even interactive 3D animations​
+- Access to 100% of Cognigy.AI features, including Extensions, extensive logic​

 ## More information